New Employee Resources

 We understand that your new position will come with a lot of questions.
 We're here to help you navigate!
 Your department and coworkers are there to help you learn your role and support you but you are sure to have some questions for us.
 Here are some common questions and answers:

-Faculty and staff must show a picture ID (driver's license, passport, state ID) and the Verification of Employment Form that was received at your New Employee Orientation on your first day.
+Faculty and staff must show a picture ID (driver's license, passport, state ID) and the provide their G#.

 You should also register for the OU Emergency Notification System, which will send you a text message and/or voice mail when there is an emergency school closing or other urgent announcement from OUPD.
 Each building has a map of the floor posted in an obvious place in the hallway.
 As you become familiar with your surroundings, take time to locate the map and become aware of the nearest exits for your work station.